-These fees shall be charged for only those development applications which require review by the Village attorney, or outside contractors, agents or consultants shall be passed on to the applicant.
+These cost recovery fees, which shall be passed on to the applicant, shall be charged for only those development applications which that require review by the Village attorney, or-outside contractors, agents or other professional consultants shall be passed on to the applicant.

-a.
+- a.
 Definitions.
-The following words, terms and phrases, when used in this section, shall have the meanings ascribed to them in this section, except where the context clearly indicates a different meaning:
+The following words, terms and phrases, when used in this section, shall have the meanings ascribed to them in this section, except where the context clearly indicates a different meaning: - Α